 A team of clinical and technical experts will provide urgently needed comprehensive solutions for clinical, informational, technical, training, and deployment aspects in order to bring critical care resources to every bedside.

-TACOMA, WA – The Geneva Foundation (Geneva) and the Telemedical Research for Operational Support (TR4OS) program of Madigan Army Medical Center have been selected to create the Disaster Telemedicine Response System (DISTRESS), a distributed, comprehensive telecritical care system to make critical care resources more widely available.
-The U.S. Army Medical Research and Development Command’s (USAMRDC) Telemedicine and Advanced Technology Research Center (TATRC) through the Medical Technology Enterprise Consortium (MTEC) Other Transaction Authority (OTA) awarded nine cohorts to support the rapid development, deployment, and testing of the National Emergency Telecritical Care Network (NETCCN).
+The Geneva Foundation (Geneva) and the Telemedical Research for Operational Support (TR4OS) program of Madigan Army Medical Center has been selected to create the Disaster Telemedicine Response System (DISTRESS), a distributed, comprehensive telecritical care system to make critical care resources more widely available.
+The U.S. Army Medical Research and Development Command’s (USAMRDC) Telemedicine and Advanced Technology Research Center (TATRC) through the Medical Technology Enterprise Consortium (MTEC) Other Transaction Authority (OTA) awarded nine cohorts to support the rapid development, deployment and testing of the National Emergency Telecritical Care Network (NETCCN).

 “COVID-19 has provided a real-world demonstration of what the virtual health community had identified as a capability gap of our healthcare system.
-There is a need to provide ‘care anywhere’ to resource limited settings,” said Principal Investigator LTC Christopher J. Colombo, MD, FACP, FCCM Chief, Department of Virtual Health and Telecritical Care at Madigan Army Medical Center.
-“We can mitigate this gap with a flexible, scalable and rapidly deployable platform to connect critical care providers from anywhere to any point of need by being online within minutes.
-I am so humbled to be part of the incredible team brought together by Geneva to address this.”
+There is a need to provide ‘care anywhere’ to resource-limited settings,” said Principal Investigator LTC Christopher J. Colombo, MD, FACP, FCCM Chief, Department of Virtual Health and Telecritical Care at Madigan Army Medical Center.
+“We can mitigate this gap with a flexible, scalable, and rapidly deployable platform to connect critical care providers from anywhere to any point of need by being online within minutes.
+I am so humbled to be part of the incredible team brought together by Geneva to go after this opportunity.”

-Under the direction of LTC Colombo, Geneva’s diverse team assembled for the project consists of multi-disciplinary clinical and technical experts with collaborators at DocBox Inc., Omnicure Inc., Massachusetts General Hospital’s Medical Device Interoperability and Cybersecurity Program (MDPnP), the Society of Critical Care Medicine (SCCM), and Google Cloud.
+Under the direction of LTC Colombo, Geneva’s diverse team assembled for the project consists of multi-disciplinary clinical and technical experts with collaborators at DocBox Inc., Omnicure Inc., Massachusetts General Hospital’s Medical Device Interoperability and Cybersecurity Program (MDPnP), the Society of Critical Care Medicine (SCCM), and Google.